AdobeDocs/experience-platform.en/help/rtcdp/destinations/oracle-responsys-destination.md

 3. In **Basic Information**, fill in the relevant information for your destination, as shown below:
 * **Name**: Pick a relevant name for your destination.
 * **Description**: Enter a description for your destination.
-* **Folder Path**: Provide the path in your storage location where Real-Time CDP will drop your export data
+* **Folder Path**: Provide the path in your storage location where Real-time CDP will drop your export data
 * **File Format**: **CSV** or **TAB_DELIMITED**.
 Select which file format to export to your storage location.

     ![Responsys basic information](/help/rtcdp/destinations/assets/responsys-basic-information.png)